Sniatyn: History

 The first mention of the town is in 1158.
-Ksniatyn was named after Kostiantyn Stroslavich, a boyar and general of Yaroslav Osmomysl.
-The town was given the Magdeburg Rights in 1448.
-As a result of the first of Partitions of Poland (Treaty of St-Petersburg dated 5 July 1772, Sniatyn (and Galicia) was attributed to the Habsburg Monarchy.
+Ksniatyn was named after Kostiantyn Stroslavich, a boyar and general of Yaroslav Osmomysl—a prince of medieval Halych Principality.
+From 1416 comes the first mention of an Armenian in Śniatyn.
+The town was given the Magdeburg rights in 1448.
+In 1628, an Armenian commune was established by King Sigismund III Vasa, one of several such communes in Poland.
+As a result of the First Partition of Poland, Sniatyn (and Galicia) was attributed to the Habsburg monarchy.
+In the interwar period, Śniatyn was part of reborn independent Poland, within which it was a county seat in the Stanisławów Voivodeship.

-For more details, see the article Kingdom of Galicia and Lodomeria.

-In 1939 Sniatyn was the temporary seat of American embassy in Poland, as the diplomatic personnel abandoned Warsaw after the first German Nazi bombings.
+In 1939, Śniatyn was the temporary seat of American embassy in Poland, as the diplomatic personnel abandoned Warsaw after the first German Nazi bombings at the start of World War II.
+In mid-September 1939, the Polish gold reserve was evacuated from Warsaw and stored by the Polish government in Śniatyn, before it was eventually further evacuated via Romania to the territory of Polish-allied France.
+Afterwards, the town was occupied by the Soviet Union until 1941, then by Germany until 1944, and re-occupied by the Soviet Union, which annexed it from Poland in 1945.
 Nearly all of Sniatyn's Jewish population was murdered during the Holocaust.
 Many were shot and buried in the local forest.
 Some died from disease and starvation in the ghetto.
 Approximately 1,500 people were sent to Belzec.

 Until 18 July 2020, Sniatyn was the administrative center of Sniatyn Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Ivano-Frankivsk Oblast to six.
 The area of Sniatyn Raion was merged into Kolomyia Raion.